EQMG/Acid/README.md

  * 3D terrain and water
  * Model file loading (OBJ)
  * Image file loading (JPG, PNG, TGA, BMP, PSD, GIF, HDR, PIC)
+ * Text file and config loading (CSV, JSON, XML)
  * Visual drivers and maths classes
  * Flexable input classes
  * Component entity system
- * Deferred rendering (WIP)
+ * Deferred rendering
  * 3D shadow mapping (WIP)
+ * Simple physics engine (WIP)
+ * P2P networking (WIP)
  * Particle effects (WIP)
  * Animations (WIP)
- * P2P networking (WIP)
  * Steam integration (WIP)

 ## Plans
- * Finish the core engine by the end of 2018 Q1
+ * Finish the core engine by the end of 2018 Q2
- * A physics engine, ragdoll animations
- * A simple editor in the far future
+ * A simple visual editor in the far future

 ## Developer Setup
 Once Flounder is cloned run `git submodule update --init --recursive` to update the submodules needed to compile.

 On all platforms you can compile using CMake.

 For Windows you need Visual Studios 2015 or later, use the VS installer and ensure you have "Desktop development with C++" installed.
 You should also probably update the Windows SDK, the project is setup for "Windows 10 SDK (10.0.15063.0) for UWP: C++" currently.
 Install the latest [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/) and now Flounder should compile properly.
-You can now run Scripts/generate_vs.bat and an environment will be setup in Build
+You can now run Scripts/generate_vs.bat and an environment will be setup in Build.

+## Contributing
+You can contribute to Flounder in any way you want, we are always looking for help.